ceramicnetwork/docs/docs/reference/javascript/blockchain.md

 ### Linking
 In addition to generating a DID a user could also _link_ additional blockchain accounts to a Ceramic DID.
-It establishes a relation `blockchain account → DID` that allows one to discover DID along with social profile based on just a blockchain account.
+It establishes a relation `blockchain account → DID` that allows one to discover a DID (and associated data like a social profile and data) based on just a blockchain account.
 Additionally, a link serves as a proof-of-ownership by DID over the blockchain account.
-This has proven to be useful for dApp personalization: one sees familiar names instead of `0xgibberish`.
+This is useful for dApp personalization and UX: one sees familiar names instead of `0xgibberish`.

 Below one additional process is mentioned: validation.
 It checks if _proof-of-ownership_ in the link is formally correct, i.e., a well-known payload is really signed by the account that is declared in the link.